Managing your SAS Flex Number

 The alias can be the name of your company, or if you have multiple accounts, you may want to label them accordingly to help tell them apart.
 For example, if you have one number for your sales department and another for billing, you could label them as such.

-If you want your calls to be recorded, simply check off the Record Calls check box.
+If you want your calls to be recorded, go to the Call recording tab and toggle on the Record Calls option.
 When active, callers will be notified that their call is being recorded for quality assurance.
 This can be played via a pre-recorded audio file or can be read by the system via Text-to-Speech in the voice of your choosing.
+If you want to be able to listen to calls after they have been transferred, check the Continue recording after warm or cold transfer option.

 If you have a Spanish account, you can select the Call Record Alert Audio (Spanish) or Call Record Alert Text (Spanish) options instead.